Care, Cleaning, and Maintenance Guidelines

 - Tire marks, road tars use Carburetor cleaner or gas

 - Mineral or lime deposits, efflorescence use (trisoduim phosphate) per 1 gal warm water.
-Scrub with push broom or brush.
+Scrub with a push broom or brush.
 Allow to set for 10 minutes, then rinse/flush thoroughly.
 Spot clean with Lime-Away or similar product.

 - Oil, grease use common grease-cutting detergent, such as Dawn, diluted in warm or hot water.
 Rinse thoroughly.